 We're training Ankling/Butt Kick, coming back around to that cyclical pattern of the leg action, into that A-Run.

-3/ Moving Claw
+Moving Claw Series

 The Moving Claw Series is the best ground preparation phase that ties it all together.
 Your leg can actually travel through the air at almost an identical speed of when you're running at that absolute speed mechanically, from the 20-to-40-yard line.